sebington/llm-hf/README.md

 ## Project Status

-This is a personal project and is still being developed.
+This is a personal project that is still in development.
 Contributions and feedback are welcome, but please note that support may be limited.

 ## Installation